 - Security in connecting through Bluetooth is highly debated.

-Is Bluetooth safe?
+Is Bluetooth secure?

 There have been countless debates whether how easy or hard it should be to connect two units via Bluetooth, and therefore many actions have been taken to limit the possibility to steal information through Bluetooth.
 However, as in many other cases, it’s a balance between simplicity and security.